Sighmore/Banking-App/README.md

 - Jetpack Navigation
 - Coil for image loading

-This app aims to revolutionize the way you manage your finances by consolidating all your banking and mobile wallet needs into one convenient application.
+This app aims to revolutionize how you manage your finances by consolidating all your banking and mobile wallet needs into one convenient application.
 Join us in simplifying financial management!